davekinkead/thesis/paper.coffee.md

 > Best viewed in HTML with interactive graphs, the following links outline [paper](https://github.com/davekinkead/modelling-the-boundary-problem), [installation](http://coffeescript.org/#installation), and [dependency](https://npmjs.org/doc/install.html) requirements.
 A PDF version is also available with static images.

+!!
+Hugh's feedback

+- more clarity on how instrumental accounts work.  set up the target.
+- compare my methodolgy to skrymms.
+- clarify naive voting.

+- theoretical conclusions are too strong
+  -

+- good applied conclusions to flesh out.  flag these points.
+  - diverse polity more like be right but less likely to make everyone happy
+  - how might this apply to climate change / war?
+  - "We can't have it both ways" or "having our cake and eating it too."
+  - flag need to examine relation between dviersity and epistemic competence
+  - what is the implication for vertical separation of powers on fact vs value.  ** new paper
+  -

 ## Introduction